reshufflehq/reshuffle/README.md

 You can read more about the Event class [here](https://dev.reshuffle.com/docs/the-event-class)

 ## Health check
+Reshuffle can expose a health check path.
+This can be used to let automated tools check the availability of the system.
-When setting environment variable HEALTH_CHECK_PATH with your desired health check path (e.g. `/reshuffle-healthcheck`) There is not default path, no health check available per default.
+To make use of this functionality, set the `RESHUFFLE_HEALTH_PATH` environment variable with your desired health check path (e.g. `/reshuffle-healthcheck`).
+Note that there is not default path for this capability, and therefore no automatic health check will be provisioned if the environment variable isn't configured.

 The health check call returns a 200 Response with:
 ```ts